David Fincher premieres 'The Killer' in Venice

 "The Killer" also stars Charles Parnell and Arliss Howard, along with Kerry O'Malley, Sophie Charlotte, Emiliano Pernía and Gabriel Polanco.

-American filmmaker Damien Chazelle ("Whiplash," "La La Land") will serve as Jury President for the main competition at the La Biennale Di Venezia.
+American filmmaker Damien Chazelle ("Whiplash," "La La Land") is the Jury President for the main competition at the La Biennale Di Venezia.

-The festival will also showcase films by Woody Allen, William Friedkin, Richard Linklater, Roman Polanski, Harmony Korine and Wes Anderson, screening out of competition.
+The festival is also showcasing films by Woody Allen, William Friedkin, Richard Linklater, Roman Polanski, Harmony Korine and Wes Anderson, screening out of competition.

 Hong Kong actor and singer Tony Leung received a Golden Lion for lifetime achievement at the festival.